MBB Consulting: What’s Different About the Big 3 Firms

 Nail the case & fit interview with strategies from former MBB Interviewers that have helped 89.6% of our clients pass the case interview.

-The global management consulting industry is huge with annual global revenue almost hitting $1 trillion in 2022.
+The global management consulting industry is huge, with annual global revenue almost reaching $1 trillion in 2022.
 It’s expected to continue to grow at ~10% annually.
 There are many more firms than the MBB in the industry.
 The “Big 4” and various boutique consulting firms play a vital role in driving strategic business decisions and creating a global impact.

 Deloitte, EY, PwC, and KPMG, are collectively called the Big 4 of Accounting, and with their consulting arms, they play a major role in driving global consulting projects, especially around implementation and transformation.